Hearts of Ice

 For eighteen years, Redwing has lived in hiding in a city of hissing pipes and curving temples perched on the side of Mol, the great volcano.
 Her father hoped she would grow up to be a real human girl and not a wicked creature out of mythology, so he secretly spared her life as an infant.

-Now, Redwing must draw a line between myth and history and prove herself more than a monster if she is to save both her sister and her home.
+Now, Redwing must draw a line between myth and history -- and prove she is more than a monster -- if she is to save both her sister and her home.

-"Rule uses sharp, lyrical prose to describe a culture with its own gods and monsters, mixing ancient worlds and new technology...
-Rule delivers a funny, exciting adventure for readers ready to move on from doe-eyed heroines swooning over rugged heroes." -- Kirkus Reviews
+"Rule uses sharp, lyrical prose to describe a culture with its own gods and monsters, mixing ancient worlds and new technology... a funny, exciting adventure for readers ready to move on from doe-eyed heroines swooning over rugged heroes."

 Strange Sweet Song